Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 	- the bandits are now going to be connected to a deeper network that is under investigation by the FIZ
 -
 - Shiv's store is closed since he's just kinda sleeping, the shop has a sign that says to please message him on his comet for urgent matters, with an address pointing to the newspaper agency.
+- telling Shiv about the information.
+I will roll for [a magic item on table F](https://dungeonmastertools.github.io/) as per agreement.
+	- Cynthia will receive the ring of bravery
+	The rest rolls

 - newspaper agencyt is opened of course, and run by  Raphaella